APPOINTED Fostering Agencies

 MSF-Appointed Fostering Agencies

-Three Voluntary Welfare Organisations (VWOs) have been selected as Fostering Agencies (FAs), namely MCYC Community Services Society, Boys’ Town and Persatuan Pemudi Islam Singapura (PPIS).
+Four Voluntary Welfare Organisations (VWOs) have been selected as Fostering Agencies (FAs), namely MCYC Community Services Society, Boys’ Town, Persatuan Pemudi Islam Singapura (PPIS) and The Salvation Army.

 Epworth Community Services

 Visit their website at http://www.mcyc.sg.
 You may email them at firstname.lastname@example.org or call their enquiry line at 9119-8711.

 Boys’ Town is a charity started by the Brothers of St. Gabriel that provides residential care, street outreach, and community and school-based programmes for youth-in-need.
 It reaches out to youths, typically between the ages of 10 and 21, from disadvantaged and disengaged families.
 These youths face hardship resulting from difficult living situations, poor nutrition, financial struggles, chaotic home environment, abandonment or abuse.
 Each year, Boys’ Town reaches out to over 300 youth-in-need and their families.
 Through its services and programmes, it equips vulnerable youths with the skills they need to become responsible and contributing members of society.